Compute

 kube-controller-manager supports the following startup parameters:

-• large-cluster-size-threshold: a threshold for a cluster to be considered large.
+• large-cluster-size-threshold: specifies a threshold for a cluster to be considered large.
 The parameter defaults to 50.
 If there are more nodes than this threshold, the cluster is considered as a large one.
-If the percentage of faulty nodes in a cluster exceeds 55%, the eviction rate is reduced to 0.01.
-If a cluster is a small one, the eviction rate is reduced to 0, which means, nodes in the cluster will not be evicted.
+If there are more than 55% faulty nodes in a cluster, the eviction rate is reduced to 0.01.
+If the cluster is a small one, the eviction rate is reduced to 0, which means, pods running on the nodes in the cluster will not be evicted.

 • Eviction implemented by kubelet